carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/01-intro_BIDS_EEG.md

 #### **Can a data standard provide answers to these questions?**

-1- It is always a concern that something important will be missed when designing a data managementstrategy, a clear community driven discussion about adaptive best practices is an ideal way to build confidence in decisions.
+1- It is always a concern that something important will be missed when designing a data management strategy, a clear community driven discussion about adaptive best practices is an ideal way to build confidence in decisions.

 2- The best way to keep data valuable in the long term is to have sufficient documentation that is accessible (both findable and interpretable) to not only yourself, but also to others in the future.
 A published standard offers this documentation, not to mention various other resources (such as workshops like this one).